forlilab/Ringtail/README.md

 - The Ringtail log is now written to a logging file in addition to STDOUT

 ##### Changes to code behavior
-- Interaction tables: one new table has been added (`Interactions`).
-The existing `Interaction_indices` table and the table `Interaction_bitvectors` are remade every time the database is written to as opposed to being made on the go as results are added in previous Ringtail version.
+- Interaction tables: one new table has been added (`Interactions`) which references the interaction id from `Interaction_indices`, while the table `Interaction_bitvectors` has been discontinued.
 - A new method to update an existing database 1.1.0 (or 1.0.0) to 2.0.0 is included.
 However, if the existing database was created with the duplicate handling option, there is a chance of inconsistent behavior of anything involving interactions as the Pose_ID was not used as an explicit foreign key in db v1.0.0 and v1.1.0 (see Bug fixes below).

 ##### Bug fixes
 - The option `duplicate_handling` could previously only be applied during database creation and produced inconsistent table behavior.
 Option can now be applied at any time results are added to a database, and will create internally consistent tables. **Please note: if you have created tables in the past and invoking the keyword `duplicate_handling` you may have errors in the "Interaction_bitvectors" table.
 These errors cannot be recovered, and we recommend you re-make the database with Ringtail 2.0.0.**
 - Writing SDFs from filtering bookmarks: will check that bookmark exists and has data before writing, and will now produce SDFs for any bookmarks existing bookmarks.
 If the bookmark results from a filtering where `max_miss` &lt; 0 it will note if the non-union bookmark is used, and if the base name for such bookmarks is provided it will default to the `basename_union` bookmark for writing the SDFs.
+- Output from filtering using `max_miss` and `output_all_poses=False`(default) now producing expected behavior of outputting only one pose per ligand.
+Filtering for interactions `max_miss` allows any given pose for a ligand to miss `max_miss` interactions and still be considered to pass the filter.
+Previously, in the resulting `union` bookmark and `output_log` text file some ligands would present with more than one pose, although the option to `output_all_poses` was `False` (and thus the expectation would be one pose outputted per ligand).
+This would give the wrong count for how many ligands passed a filter, as some were counted more than once.

 #### Updating database to work with v2.0.0
 If you have previously written a database with Ringtail < v2.0.0, it will need to be updated to be compatible with filtering with v2.0.0.
 We have included a new script `rt_db_to_v200.py` to perform this updated.
 Please note that all existing bookmarks will be removed during the update.
 The usage is as follows: